Azure/azure-functions-on-container-apps/README.md

   connectionString --output tsv)

 az functionapp config appsettings set --name <app_name> \
---resource-group AzureFunctionsContainers-rg --settings AzureWebJobsStorage=\$storageConnectionString
+--resource-group AzureFunctionsContainers-rg --settings AzureWebJobsStorage=$storageConnectionString
 ```

 ## Invoke the function on Azure

 Because your function uses an HTTP trigger, you invoke it by making an HTTP request to its URL in the browser or with a tool like curl.

-Copy the complete **Invoke URL** shown in the output of the publish command into a browser address bar, appending the query parameter ?name=Functions.
-The browser should display similar output as when you ran the function locally.
+Copy the complete **Invoke URL** shown in the output of the publish command into a browser address bar,
+ appending the query parameter ?name=functions The browser should display similar output as when you ran the function locally.

 ## Clean up resources